Constraints on ultralight axions, vector gauge bosons, and unparticles from geodetic and frame-dragging measurements: Discussions

-In this paper, we have obtained the upper bounds on the different operator couplings of ultralight axions, vector gauge bosons, and unparticles from the study of geodetic and frame-dragging effects.
-The gyroscope of the GP-B satellite which measures the spacetime curvature near earth contains lots of electrons and nucleons.
-Ultralight axions, vector gauge bosons, and unparticles can interact with those SM particles through different operators and change the drift rate of the gyroscope.
-Some of these ultralight particles can either behave as a long range force between some dark sector or earth and the gyroscope or they can behave as a background oscillating dark matter fields or both.
-These ultralight particles can contribute to the uncertainties in the measurement of drift rate of the gyroscope obtained from the GR and GP-B results and we obtain bounds on different operator couplings.
-If the ultralight axions mediates a long range force between the dark sector and the GP-B gyroscope then the axion induced magnetic field can change the drift rate of the gyroscope and we obtain the upper bound on the axion decay constant as $f\lesssim 4.21\times 10^{16}\rm{GeV}$ for the axions of mass $m_a\lesssim10^{-26}\rm{eV}$.
+If the ultralight axions mediate a long range force between the dark sector and the GP-B gyroscope then the axion induced magnetic field can change the drift rate of the gyroscope and we obtain bound on the axion decay constant as $f_a\gtrsim 1.6\times 10^{11}~\rm{GeV}$ for the axions of mass $m_a\lesssim10^{-26}~\rm{eV}$.
 The ultralight axions can also behave as a background time oscillating field and when the gyroscope passes through this background field, the drift rate of the gyroscope changes.
-Hence, we obtain the axion nucleon coupling as $ g_{aNN}\lesssim 9.79\times 10^{-15}\rm{GeV^{-1}}$ for the axions of mass $m_a\lesssim 1.12\times 10^{-19}\rm{eV}$.
+We obtain the axion nucleon coupling as $ g_{aNN}\lesssim 1.7\times 10^{-3}~\rm{GeV^{-1}}$ for the axions of mass $m_a\lesssim 1.45\times 10^{-22}~\rm{eV}$.
 The time oscillating background axion field can also couple with the nucleons of the gyroscope through electric dipole moment operator.
-The earth's magnetic field induces the precession of the gyroscope and we obtain the upper bound on the coupling as $g_d\lesssim 5.51\times 10^{-10}\rm{GeV^{-2}}$ for axion mass $m_a\lesssim1.12\times 10^{-19}\rm{eV}$.
-Note, the QCD axions cannot contribute to the drift rate of the GP-B gyroscope within the available uncertainty limit.
-Due to the presence of electrons in the GP-B gyroscope and the earth, long range force of $L_e-L_{\mu,\tau}$ type can mediate between the earth and the GP-B. The mediation of $L_e-L_{\mu,\tau}$ gauge bosons can change the drift rate of the gyroscope and we obtain the bound on the gauge coupling as $g\lesssim 4.01\times 10^{-41}$ for ultralight vector gauge boson mass $M_{Z^\prime}\lesssim2.82\times 10^{-14}\rm{eV}$.
-This bound on flavor changing long range force of $L_e-L_{\mu,\tau}$ type is stronger than any other bound available in the literature.
+The Earth's magnetic field induces the precession of the gyroscope and we obtain the upper bound on the coupling as $ g_d\lesssim 9.4\times 10^{-10}~\rm{GeV^{-2}}$ for axion mass $m_a\lesssim1.45\times 10^{-22}~\rm{eV}$.
 Time oscillating ultralight dark photon field can also interact with the nucleons of the gyroscope through electric and magnetic dipole moment operators and change the drift rate of the GP-B gyroscope.
-We obtain the upeer bounds for EDM operator as $g^\prime_{EDM}\lesssim 3.69\times 10^{-19}\rm{GeV^{-1}}$ and for MDM operator as $ g^\prime_{MDM}\lesssim 1.42\times 10^{-14}\rm{GeV^{-1}}$ for the dark photon of mass $m_{A^\prime}\lesssim1.12\times 10^{-19}\rm{eV}$.
-Note, the EDM coupling puts stronger bound than the MDM coupling.
-The massless unparticles can also mediate long range force between the earth and the gyroscope and alter the drift rate of the GP-B satellite.
-We obtain the bound on the unparticle coupling as $c_u\lesssim 4.71\times 10^{-41}$ for the scaling dimension $d=1$.
-To derive the upper bounds on the coupling for spin dependent long range forces, we assume that all the SM particles in the gyroscope are polarized due to the presence of earth's magnetic field.
-Practically, a fraction of the spins of the SM particles can be polarized due to earth's magnetic field and $N_i=\alpha N_j$, where $N_i$ is the number of polarized spins and $N_j$ is the total number of particles.
-In deriving these bounds on the coupling in the paper, we take $\alpha=1$.
-However, for values of $\alpha<1$, the coupling will be replaced by coupling$\times \alpha$.
-For $\alpha<1$, we will obtain weaker bounds on the coupling compared to $\alpha=1$.
-Some of these ultralight particles can be a good candidates for fuzzy dark matter and can be probed from the measurements geodetic and frame-dragging effect.
+We obtain the upper bounds for EDM operator as $g^\prime_{EDM}\lesssim 6.3\times 10^{-8}~\rm{GeV^{-1}}$ and for MDM operator as $ g^\prime_{MDM}\lesssim 2.5\times 10^{-3}~\rm{GeV^{-1}}$ for the dark photon of mass $m_{A^\prime}\lesssim1.45\times 10^{-22}~\rm{eV}$.
+We obtain a stronger bound for EDM coupling than the MDM coupling.
+Due to the presence of electrons in the GP-B gyroscope and the Earth, long range force of $L_e-L_{\mu,\tau}$ type can mediate between the Earth and the GP-B satellite.
+The mediation of $L_e-L_{\mu,\tau}$ gauge bosons can change the drift rate of the gyroscope and we obtain the bound on the gauge coupling as $g\lesssim 1.4\times 10^{-20}$ for ultralight vector gauge boson mass $M_{Z^\prime}\lesssim2.82\times 10^{-14}~\rm{eV}$.
+The massless unparticles can also mediate long range force between the Earth and the gyroscope and alter the drift rate of the GP-B satellite.
+We obtain the bound on the unparticle coupling as $c_u\lesssim 1.8\times 10^{-20}$ for the scaling dimension $d=1$.
+The frame-dragging puts stronger bounds on all the above mentioned operator couplings.
+The bounds for axial vector and electric dipole moment coupling of axions, and electric and magnetic dipole moment coupling of the dark photon with nucleons are only valid for these ultralight particles of mass $\lesssim 10^{-22}~\rm{eV}$.
+For the spin independent vector coupling of $L_e-L_{\mu,\tau}$ gauge bosons, the bounds are only valid for gauge boson mass $\lesssim 10^{-14}~\rm{eV}$.